A Case Against Andragogy?

 My critique of the article is that Holmes and Abington-Cooper decided to share Popie M. Mohring’s distracting commentary on nomenclature.
 Mohring took particular issue with the term Andragogy because the word is derived from the word “aner.”
-Mohring reportedly stated that both andragogy and pedagogy are etymologically inaccurate and then proposed the term teliagogy to replace andragogy in an effort to avoid sexist words that, in her opinion, somehow exclude women (Holmes & Abington-Cooper, 2000).
+Mohring reportedly stated that both andragogy and pedagogy are etymologically inaccurate and then proposed the term teliagogy to replace andragogy to avoid sexist words that, in her opinion, somehow exclude women (Holmes & Abington-Cooper, 2000).

-I will touch on that in a moment, but before I do, I want to say that the article demonstrates that there are some valid positions (both for and against), as well as some confusion regarding andragogy.
+I will touch on that in a moment, but before I do, I want to say that the article demonstrates some valid positions (both for and against), as well as some confusion regarding andragogy.
 Ultimately, I believe that Holmes and Abington-Cooper (2000) were correct when they concluded that “andragogy is simply another model of assumptions about learners to be used alongside the pedagogical model of assumptions, thereby providing two alternative models for testing out the assumption as to their ‘fit’ with particular situations.”
 The fact remains that different people learn in different ways, and each model provides insights and tools that can be utilized in a variety of ways and in various settings.

 My Point in Writing This